Fields and Equations of Classical Mechanics for Quantum Mechanics: A Linear Combination of Eigenfunctions 4290

 If we repeat the derivation above with the following change $C_2 \to -C_2$, then the sign of the $\beta$ terms in Eq.~(\ref{2203}) and (\ref{2204}) change.
-If, instead, we make the following change $C_2 \to iC_2$, nothing dramatic happens: The $\beta$ terms in Eq.~(\ref{2204}), for $\bar{E}_S$, and Eq.~(\ref{2203}), for $\bar{E}_\theta$, switch places.
-For the general case, using a set of $m$ orthonormal spatial wavefunctions $\{\phi_1,\cdots \phi_m\}$ that are eigenfunctions of a single Hamiltonian operator, the same result is obtained: $\bar{E}_S$ and $\bar{E}_\theta$ are conserved over space.
+If, instead, we make the following change $C_2 \to iC_2$, nothing dramatic happens: The $\beta$ terms in Eq.~(\ref{2204}), for $\bE _S$, and Eq.~(\ref{2203}), for $\bE _\theta$, switch places.

+For the general case, using a set of $m$ orthonormal spatial wavefunctions $\{\phi_1,\cdots \phi_m\}$ that are eigenfunctions of a single Hamiltonian operator, the same result is obtained: $\bE _S$ and $\bE _\theta$ are conserved over space.
 This result is easily seen to follow because, with no loss of generality, the members of the set $\{\phi_1,\cdots \phi_m\}$ are mutually orthogonal.
-The same result is obtained for a wavefunction defined by an infinite sequence of orthonormal functions, since each term of the corresponding sequences, for both $\bar{E}_S$ and $\bar{E}_\theta$, are conserved.
+The same result is obtained for a wavefunction defined by an infinite sequence of orthonormal functions, since each term of the corresponding sequences, for both $\bE _S$ and $\bE _\theta$, are conserved.